Quantum (NASDAQ:QMCO) Releases Q2 2022 Earnings Guidance

 Quantum (NASDAQ:QMCO) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $-0.060-$-0.020 for the period, compared to the Thomson Reuters consensus estimate of $0.030.
 The company issued revenue guidance of $84 million-$92 million, compared to the consensus revenue estimate of $96.19 million.Quantum also updated its FY 2022 guidance to EPS.

-Separately, Zacks Investment Research downgraded Quantum from a hold rating to a sell rating in a research note on Friday, May 28th.
+Separately, Zacks Investment Research raised shares of Quantum from a sell rating to a hold rating in a research note on Wednesday, August 11th.

 Quantum Corporation provides products for storing and managing digital video and unstructured data in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers StorNext software systems that enable high-speed ingest, editing, processing, and management of digital video and image datasets; and Scalar tape systems that provide long-term data storage facility to archive and preserve digital content for decades.